pcdavies/DockerBasics/workshops/docker/Linux200.md

 ### **STEP 1**: Copy a New Background Image

 Copy a background image file into the running AlphaOfficeUI container.
-This file is in your YOUR_HOME/AlphaOfficeSetup directory that you GIT cloned at the beginning of the lab
+This file is in the <YOUR_HOME>/AlphaOfficeSetup directory that you GIT cloned at the beginning of the lab

-- **Type** (substituting **\<YOUR-HOME>**)
+- **Type** (substituting **\/home/opc**)

 ```
-docker cp /<YOUR_HOME>/AlphaOfficeSetup/dark_blue.jpg alphaofficeui:/pipeline/source/public/Images
+docker cp /home/opc/AlphaOfficeSetup/dark_blue.jpg alphaofficeui:/pipeline/source/public/Images
 ```

-  Example: docker cp /home/holuser/AlphaOfficeSetup/dark_blue.jpg alphaofficeui:/pipeline/source/public/Images
+  Example: `docker cp /home/opc/AlphaOfficeSetup/dark_blue.jpg alphaofficeui:/pipeline/source/public/Images`

-### **STEP 2**: Install the VIM editor in the container
+### **STEP 2**: Install the VIM editor in the UI container

 Even though the orginal AlphaOfficeUI image could have been set up ahead of time with any needed client tools we're adding the the environment on-the-fly to give you some idea that it can be done